diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-2/advanced-computer-architecture/2018-01-19-caches-and-vm.md

     - based on course time stamps
   - random replacement
 - handling dirty cache lines
-  - write-back caches
+  - write-through: information is written to both the block in the cache and the block in the lower-level memory
+    - always write through to memory
+    - data will never by dirty
+    - no write-backs (read misses never result in writes to the lower level)
+  - write-back caches: information is written only to the block in the cache.
+The modified cache block is written to main memory only when it is replaced
     - a 'dirty bit' per cache line indicates an altered cache line
     - write data back to memory at replacement, called write-back
-  - write-through
-    - always write through to memory
-    - data will never by dirty
-    - no write-backs
 - power consumption
   - static power or leakage power
     - current leaks through transistors